jtvberg/StreamDock/README.md

 # Release Update
- New release (2.2.0) bumps all packages to latest and fixes Peacock and should now allow a broader set of streaming services I haven't ever used (including Spotify).
-I also added a local player to the app... you can now turn this on in settings, add directories, and then access these videos in the Home screen.
+ New release (2.2.0)
+ - Bumps all packages to latest versions (except FA)
+ - Fixes Peacock and should now allow a broader set of streaming services I haven't ever used (including Spotify)
+ - Add a local player: you can now turn this on in settings, add directories, and then access these videos in the Home screen.
 If you have entered a TMDB API key, it will also go get some basic data about the movie or TV show including poster art.
-It then stores this info locally, including poster images (if you turn that on.)
-You can view details of a title just like search (when online.)
 As of right now, if it finds the wrong metadata for a title, there is really no option to fix that.
 I am working on a scheme to select the correct metadata.
 In the meantime, make sure the file names are the correct title.
 Example: Airplane 2 is actually Airplane II (great film).
 The former will get you Airplane 2025 (really?) from TMDB.
 In some cases, there is nothing you can do.
-Also, as it is, episodes work if you name them with a '.s01e01' after the name (it's not case sensitive and it doesn't need to be 2 digits.)
-Supports mp4, mov, avi, mkv and webm.
-I tweaked the search results detail modal a bit.
+ - I tweaked the search results detail modal a bit

 # Dev Update
  Once I get the metadata selection sorted for local files and maybe an episodes to seasons combined view, I will post a another release.